genomicsclass/leanpub/manuscript/modeling.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/modeling/modeling.Rmd).

-A distribution that one should be familiar is the binomial distribution.
-It describes the probability of the total number of observed heads {$$}S=k{/$$} heads when tossing {$$}N{/$$} heads as
+The first distribution we will describe is the binomial distribution.
+It reports the probability of observing {$$}S=k{/$$} heads when tossing {$$}N{/$$} coins as

 {$$}
 \mbox{Pr}(S=k) = {N \choose k}p^k (1-p)^{N-k}
 {/$$}

 with {$$}p{/$$} the probability of observing a head in one coin toss.  {$$}S/N{/$$} is the average of independent random variables and thus the CLT tells us that {$$}S{/$$} is approximately normal.
-This distribution is used by some of the variant callers and genotypers based on NGS to decide if the data is consistent
+This distribution is used by some of the variant callers and genotypers based on next generation sequencing.

 ## The Poisson Distribution

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/modeling/modeling.Rmd).

 The number of people that win the lottery follows a binomial distribution (we assume each person buys one ticket).
-The number of "tosses" {$$}N{/$$} is the number of people that buy tickets and very large.
-However, the number of people that win the lottery oscillates between 0 and 3.
+The number of "tosses" {$$}N{/$$} is the number of people that buy tickets and is usually very large.
+However, the number of people that win the lottery oscillates between 0 and 3 which implies the normal approximation does not hold.
 So why does CLT not hold?
 One can explain this mathematically, but the intuition is that with most of the average so close to and also constrained to be larger than 0, it is impossible for the distribution to be normal.
 Here is a quick simulation:

 ```r